MorpheusXAUT/DelHel/README.md

 #### Toggle logging of min and max RFLs

+`.delhel logminmaxrfl`

+Toggles logging of min and max RFLs for predefined routings during flightplan processing.

+If enabled, `DelHel` will display the min/max value triggering a warning during flightplan processing, informing you about the limit defined in the routing config.
+If disabled (default setting), `DelHel` will only display the min/max RFL values if the [debug mode](#toggle-debug-logging) is enabled.

+This setting will be saved to the EuroScope settings upon exit.

+#### Toggle checking of min and max RFLs

 `.delhel minmaxrfl`

-Toggles logging of min and max RFLs for predefined routings during flightplan processing.
+Toggles checking of min and max RFLs for predefined routings during flightplan processing.

-If enabled (default setting), `DelHel` will display the min/max value triggering a warning during flightplan processing, informing you about the limit defined in the routing config.
+If enabled, `DelHel` will verify the min/max value of a predefined route during flightplan processing, displaying a warning if the filed RFL is below or above the limit defined in the routing config.
-If disabled, `DelHel` will only display the min/max RFL values if the [debug mode](#toggle-debug-logging) is enabled.
+If disabled (default setting), `DelHel` will not display the [`MIN`](#min)/[`MAX`](#max) warnings.

+This setting will be saved to the EuroScope settings upon exit.

+#### Toggle flashing of DelHel messages

+`.delhel flash`

+Toggles flashing of unread message indicator for messages in the DelHel group.
+Note that, once disabled, all `DelHel` messages will continue to flash until you have restarted EuroScope (saving your plugin settings).
+This unfortunately seems to be a EuroScope limitation we cannot work around.

+If enabled, messages sent to the `DelHel` group will have a flashing unread indiciator.
+If disabled (default setting), unread messages will only light up once, solidly (only applies after EuroScope has been restarted).

 This setting will be saved to the EuroScope settings upon exit.